Panel Discussion | Share

 Shutdown: Beats, Racism and Strife

-Joining us on stage will be:
+Joining Stance on stage was:

 Emma Warren, a writer and journalist known for covering contemporary culture for over two decades.
 Her work has appeared in national and international publications including The Face and she has made radio documentaries for The BBC.
 She worked on youth-run publication Live Magazine in Brixton for six years and has a monthly radio show on Worldwide FM.
 Her first book ‘Make Some Space: Tuning Into Total Refreshment Centre’ about the now-defunct London night came out this Spring.
 She will be reading an excerpt from her new book.